gavstrik/PI/README.md

-# Data and scripts for paper on "Pluralistic Ignorance, Estimation Errors, and Metaknowledge Types"
+# Data and scripts for paper on "Measuring and Classifying Opinion Attributions"